YABATECH Inaugurates AuthorAID National Research Hub to Boost Researchers’ Skills

 Funmi Ogundare

-Yaba College of Technology, yesterday, launched the AuthorAID National Research Hub, Nigeria, designed to enable researchers strengthen their skills, deepen confidence, and build new connections while positioning them to undertake relevant, high-quality and engaged research.
+Yaba College of Technology has launched the AuthorAID National Research Hub, Nigeria, designed to enable researchers strengthen their skills, deepen confidence, and build new connections while positioning them to undertake relevant, high-quality and engaged research.
 It was a partnership between the college and AuthorAID UK.

 This Omokungbe, noted, aligns with the goal of the national research hub that will help improve the career and professional development of academics.